 Red Hat OpenStack Platform is Infrastructure-as-a-Service.

 The coordinating manager.
 All machines in the OpenStack cloud communicate with the cloud controller(s) using the Advanced Message Queuing Protocol (AMQP).
-In Red Hat OpenStack Platform, there are two options for AMQP: the Apache Qpid messaging daemon (qpidd), and RabbitMQ.
+In Red Hat OpenStack Platform, messaging is handled by RabbitMQ.

 A hypervisor; any machine running the Nova compute service.
 Often, the machine is running only the Nova compute service.